Kottarapattu Chattu Kuttan: Early life

-Galle Face Hotel
+Career at Galle Face Hotel

 Kuttan started as a waiter, then became a bell boy, before finally becoming a doorman, continuing into his 90s.
 He hobnobbed with guests from all over the world and served many dignitaries.

 Death

 After suffering a brief illness, Kuttan died on 18 November 2014 at the age of 94.
 He had amassed more than 72 years of hospitality service.

+Legacy

+The image of K.C.
+Kuttan is the avatar for the chat feature on the Galle Face Hotel's website.